fw2260/p8105_final_project/tidy_sales_data.md

     ## 10 3DS
     ## # ... with 29 more rows

-There are 39 of them.
+There are 39 unique consoles listed.

 Rename console in sales data